What’s the best tequila for margaritas? Here’s a quick guide to understanding tequila basics and how to choose the best bottle.

 Best tequila for margaritas: a quick guide!

 We could just give you a big list of great bottles of tequila.
-Instead, first let’s talk about the principles behind tequila, types, and what to look for when you go to the store (or search online).
+Instead, first let’s talk about the types of tequila and what to look for when you go to the store (or search online).

 - Rule of thumb: any mid-priced tequila tastes great in a margarita.
 Price does indicate quality.
 Look for 750 ml bottles in the range of $22 to $35.
 Anything cheaper isn’t worth buying.